thepaulmacca/k8s-local-cluster/README.md

 The `setup.sh` script installs:

 - Calico for testing Network Policies
-- Ingress NGINX for testing Ingress
+- NGINX Ingress Controller

 All other software is currently installed using a [helmfile](helmfile.yaml).
-I'm planning on using Argo CD instead in the near future.